 If you subscribe to an annual plan, we’ll even give you a 20% discount!

-There’s also a 30-day free trial option, which gives you plenty of time to try out the full features in the Blackbelt plan.
+There’s also a 30-day free trial option, which gives you plenty of time to try out all the features.
 These include unlimited projects and clients, powerful reporting, vacation tracker, absence management, calendar integrations, multi-resource booking, clash management, and more.

 “Resource Guru is simple to use.
 It allows us to optimize our resources and keeps an eye on every project.”